aboamare/vrgp-specifications/Protocol specification.md

 In this example the SVG drawing commands start at the keel at 5,20 (5 meters from port and 20 meters from the top most point) and then proceed clockwise.
 This could be rendered as:

 ![Vessel from abaft](./images/from_abaft_path.svg)

+__simulation__ the object MAY have a _similation_ property that when present SHOULD have a value of "true".
+This property MUST be included, and the value MUST be "true" whenever the vessel is a (computer) simulation, is not observed in the real world, may operate in a different time frame, etc.

 ### 3.2. streams